 - Center work or barre

-- Across the floor movements, like chasse “galloping”, leaps and turns.
+- Across the dance floor movements, like chasse “galloping”, leaps and turns.

 - Learning new skills – the teacher should carefully break down each step in a new skill so that students can grasp the movements.